rolling-scopes-school/tasks/stage2/tasks/fun-chat/README.md

 _Question_ - What pages are available to a non-authorized user?

 _Answer_ - They have access to the Authentication and About pages.

+_Question_ - How to check page access points if no routing is implemented?

+_Answer_ - You perform any action to go to a banned page.
+If you fail to do so, the requirements have been met.
+It is not allowed to modify the markup or inject your own scripts for transition attempts.

 _Question_ - Is it necessary to clear the message entry field when selecting a dialog with another user?